Are We Flattening The Curve? States Keep Watch On Coronavirus 'Doubling Times'

 "The slowing of the rate is enormously important," says Jewell.
 "Ultimately, you will end up with a smaller fraction of the population infected if you lower the rate.
 And you buy a lot of time by slowing it and that gives an opportunity for preparation by hospitals and health care workers."

-While many officials measure the doubling time of new coronavirus cases, epidemiologists warn that case counts may not be the most reliable indicator of how the outbreak is spreading.
-Testing has been rolled out inconsistently across states due to lack of available tests, swabs or capacity at laboratories, so in many places the true number of positive cases is unknown.
+While many officials are watching new coronavirus cases, epidemiologists warn that case counts may not be the most reliable indicator of how the outbreak is spreading.
+Testing has been rolled out inconsistently across states because of lack of available tests, swabs or capacity at laboratories, so in many places, the true number of positive cases is unknown.

-California saw a spike in new coronavirus cases over the weekend of April 4-5, but over the same time period, testing labs finally processed the bulk of a 50,000 test backlog, some of which were collected from patients as long as a week ago.
+California saw a spike in new coronavirus cases over the weekend of April 4-5, but over the same time period, labs finally processed the bulk of a 50,000 test backlog, some of which were collected from patients as long as a week earlier.

-Hospitalizations and deaths are more concrete numbers, but they're delayed, revealing trends weeks later since it takes more time for patients to develop serious symptoms.
+Hospitalizations and deaths are more concrete numbers, but they're delayed.
+So trends aren't seen for weeks since it takes more time for patients to develop serious symptoms.
 Hospitals and public health officials have also been unable or have refused to release hospitalization data.

 Longer doubling times produce a smaller, flatter surge, but they also mean the public must continue social distancing to maintain that trajectory.